 If you stay in the room while the X-ray is being done, you'll be asked to wear a lead apron to protect certain parts of your body.
-Your child's reproductive organs will also be protected with a lead shield.
+Your child's reproductive organs also will be protected with a lead shield.

 After the X-rays are taken, you and your child will be asked to wait a few minutes while the images are processed.
 If they're blurred, the X-rays may need to be redone.